EnricoPicci/git-metrics/README.md

 # git-metrics

 Tools to calculate some metrics out of git.
+It uses [git](https://git-scm.com/) and [cloc](https://github.com/AlDanial/cloc) commands.

 This [article](https://betterprogramming.pub/a-data-driven-approach-to-improve-systems-understandability-d66369f75db) describes the spirit of this tools.

 # Table of Contents